webtechnick/CakePHP-CloudFiles-Plugin/readme.md

 	//Create a non-public container
 	$Container = CloudFiles::createContainer('no_public', false);

+*TIP:* There is a shell to help create containers.

+	$ cake CloudFiles.cloud_files create_container container_name

 ### Delete a container on rackspace

 Delete a container on rackspace, notice container must be empty.

 	App::uses('CloudFiles', 'CloudFiles.Lib');
 	CloudFiles::deleteContainer('container_name');

+*TIP:* There is a shell to help delete containers.
+Note, this also deletes all files prior to deleting the container

+	$ cake CloudFiles.cloud_files delete_container container_name